 - Inquire about visible seams.
 While it’s true that even the most experienced installer cannot 100% mask a long seam from view, it should be difficult to locate it with the casual naked eye.
 Think about your high end granite and quartz countertops: If you try to find it, locating it is usually not too difficult.
 Still, it shouldn’t be as apparent as in the above photo.

 - Inquire about the installation and product warranty.
-At IntelliTurf, we provide a 1-year installation warranty and the majority of our turf carries an 8-year warranty.
+At IntelliTurf, we provide a standard 1-year workmanship warranty and the majority of our turf carries a 10-year UV warranty.
 Before you deliver final payment to the installer, we recommend you thoroughly conduct a visual inspection and walk-through with the installer.
 Seams should not be overly-apparent, you should not see any nail marks, the blades should be vertical, and everything should be level.
 The grass should not be too far from any walls or buildings or fences (a 1/8″ gap is our goal), nor should it be too tight.
 The job site should be clean and all trash and extra materials should be removed from your property.